audaxis/ikpdb/docs/index.rst

 Source files mapping
 --------------------

-IKPdb exchanges file names with his client.
+IKPdb exchanges file names with his debugger clients.
 When it sends a file name, IKPdb always uses full path.
 But some debuggers client sends relative paths (when setting breakpoints for example).
 In that case, IKPdb tries to resolve the file's full path using it's *"working directory"* as a base folder.
 If it fails, IKPdb sends a "FileMappingError:".

 IKPdb's working directory can be defined:

 * Implicitly ; working directory is set to the debugged program's current directory.
 * Explictly ; using the **--ikpdb-working-directory** command line parameter

-You can ask IKPdb to display it's working add a --ikpdb-log=G command line parameter in the runner.
+To ask IKPdb to display it's working directory add a **--ikpdb-log=G** command line parameter in the runner.

 Integration
 -----------